npraveen35/Ansible_OpenStack_Works/README.md

     * SSH key passwordless authentication must be configured for root account.
-     Ensure you have PermitRootLogin yes  in the /etc/ssh/sshd_config file
+     Ensure you have PermitRootLogin yes  in the /etc/ssh/sshd_config file Then change the password for root user using the command: passwd

     * se_linux must be disabled.
     setenforce 0